abpuccini/maternal-mortality-project/README.md

 - Output dataframes to CSV

 *Cleaning Maternal Mortality Global*
-- Download the latest data (2017) and read CSV into Jupyter Notebook with Pandas and create a dataframe
+- Downloaded the latest data (2017) and read CSV into Jupyter Notebook with Pandas and create a dataframe
 - Added columns (latitude, longitude) and based on location column, split item into 2 part and updated latitude and longitude columns
 - Selected only columns that will be used and exported the final data to csv file in order to store in database